Balsata/Encriptador-de-texto/README.md

 A text encryptor built with **HTML, CSS, and JavaScript**.
 This application transforms text using a simple substitution logic and allows you to decrypt it as well.
-It features a **responsive**, modern design that adapts to mobile devices.